Nanny tax procedures every family should know about

 Yes, there are two tax breaks most people can take to offset the tax liability you incur by hiring a nanny:

 Dependent Care Account.
 Ask your employer if they offer a Dependent Care Account (a type of FSA) as part of your benefits package.
-This lets you set aside up to $5,000 of your annual income before taxes and then use that money to pay for child care expenses, such as your nanny’s wages.
-Reducing your overall taxable income by $5,000 will reduce your tax burden.
-Your tax savings will depend on the tax bracket you're in, but most families save about $2,000 per year.
+This lets you set aside up to $10,500 of your annual income before taxes and then use that money to pay for child care expenses, such as your nanny’s wages.
+Reducing your overall taxable income by $10,500 will reduce your tax burden.
+Your tax savings will depend on the tax bracket you're in and vary between $3,600 and $4,800 in 2021.

 How do I set up payroll for my nanny and start making tax payments?

-The most efficient way to pay taxes on your household employees is to sign up with a payroll service like HomePay.
-For a quarterly fee, we'll direct deposit your nanny's paychecks to her bank account, withhold all appropriate taxes and file them electronically.
+The most efficient way to handle these tasks is to sign up with a comprehensive nanny payroll service like HomePay.
+We'll direct deposit your nanny's paychecks to their bank account, withhold all appropriate taxes and file them electronically.
 If you’re more of a DIY person, read our tips on how to pay nanny taxes yourself.

 Your Next Steps: